Planning & Details

 The best part of traveling is learning something new!!

-In general it's good to bring layers so that if you are hot you can strip off
+In general It's good to bring layers so that if you are hot you can strip off

 a layer, and if you get cold you can add a layer.
 At 10,500 feet or 3200 meters in